RockingShip/untangle/README.md

 image: assets/favimage-472x472.jpg
 ---

+!!!
+!!!
+WARNING: This is a dead-end, depreciated and only to archive genprime.cc/validateprime.cc
+!!!

 \[click on image to start the interactive model, NOTE: CPU intensive\]
 [![teaser](assets/favimage-472x472.jpg)](https://rockingship.github.io/untangle-media/shrimp.html)
 \[3D wireframe model of a fractal structure containing zero (yellow), 9 inputs (blue) and 9 outputs (green)\]